Filip3314/LetsLearnProgramming/Java/nonrobot/Variables.md

 So now that we broke down how to solve that problem generically, now lets try to code it!
 I gave you some [starter code](https://raw.githubusercontent.com/Filip3314/LetsLearnProgramming/master/StartingPoints/Variables.java).

-In this code, we see the class declaration like last time, as well as the main and the main method.
+In this code, we see the class declaration like last time, as well as the main method.
 However, in this code we see something new:

 ``` Java
 int seconds;